osdc/codejam-v5/elf-engineers/README.md

 ## Focus Mode/ Web Block

-A mode designed to minimize distractions, likely by hiding or limiting notifications or irrelevant elements.
+A mode designed to minimize distractions, by hiding or limiting notifications or irrelevant elements and by using a timer set up by the user.

 **PRECAUTIONS:**